geekPastor/MBINDO_Solution_Challenge_Project/readme.md

 #### CHRINOVIC MUKEBA

-And we are candidates for the google solution challenge and our solution is called BOPETO
+And we are candidates for the google solution challenge and our solution is called MBINDO

 In the Democratic Republic of the Congo (as in several African countries) waste management is really a difficult thing, people live in an unhealthy environment and this is the cause of several diseases, including malaria, typhoid fever, cholera, etc. ...

-And we wanted to remedy this problem by proposing a digital solution that we called BOPETO
+And we wanted to remedy this problem by proposing a digital solution that we called MBINDO

 For our solution, we have chosen to respond to 2 United Nations Sustainable Development Goals 17